 Miami Accountants assist more than 70 percent of Fortune 500 companies booking their profits to offshore tax havens.

-More than 70 percent of Fortune 500 companies booked their profits to offshore tax havens in 2013, with just 30 companies accounting for 62 percent of money in tax havens, according to Miami accountants Gustavo A Viera CPA.
+More than 70 percent of Fortune 500 companies booked their profits to offshore tax havens in 2013, with just 30 companies accounting for 62 percent of money in tax havens, according to Miami accountants Gustavo A Viera.